-- An area of expertise: Obviously, if you want to teach people, you need something to teach them.
+An area of expertise: Obviously, if you want to teach people, you need something to teach them.
 This is the easiest step as the number of subjects that you can teach to others is vast.
-You can teach skills like coding in specific programmes, business skills, music, or you can teach more fundamental subjects like maths and English.
+You can teach skills like coding in specific programs, business skills, music, or you can teach more fundamental subjects like maths and English.

-- A DBS check: A DBS (Disclosure and Barring Service) is a background check performed to ensure that a person has nothing preventing them from working within a given role.
+A DBS check: A DBS (Disclosure and Barring Service) is a background check performed to ensure that a person has nothing preventing them from working within a given role.
 For example, things like criminal records and prior places of employment will be thoroughly examined for any blemishes.
 Once you have cleared a DBS check you can then use it as documented proof that you are trustworthy.
 Potential students will feel a lot safer around you and be more likely to desire your services.

-- Good people skills: In order to develop a rapport with your students and create a nice atmosphere for learning, you will need people skills.
+Good people skills: In order to develop a rapport with your students and create a nice atmosphere for learning, you will need people skills.
 You will run into periods when your student is really struggling with a section of a lesson, patience and understanding will be necessary to overcome the roadblock.
 You will need to be friendly and encouraging for your students to listen to you.
 An avid enthusiasm for teaching would also be helpful so that your lessons are better.
 If your students enjoy their sessions, they will want to continue attending them.